dkapesa/AI-Verification-Copilot/README.md

 # AI Verification Copilot

-**AI Verification Copilot** is a production-style internal fraud triage and decisioning system designed to simulate the type of tooling used by identity verification and trust & safety teams to review potentially suspicious verification cases.
+**AI Verification Copilot** is a production-style internal fraud triage and decisioning system designed to simulate the type of tooling used by identity verification, fraud operations, and trust & safety teams to review potentially suspicious verification cases.

-This project is intentionally designed to demonstrate AI systems engineering patterns rather than simple model prompting.
-The project is being built as a full-stack engineering portfolio piece with a strong focus on backend systems, structured tool execution, agent-based orchestration, human-in-the-loop workflows, auditability, and evaluation discipline.
+This project is intentionally designed to demonstrate **AI systems engineering patterns rather than simple model prompting**.
+It is being built as a full-stack engineering portfolio piece with a strong focus on backend systems, structured tool execution, agent-based orchestration, human-in-the-loop workflows, auditability, persistence, explainability, and evaluation discipline.

+The goal is not just to call a model, but to build something that feels like a realistic internal analyst tool:

+- verification cases are persisted
+- deterministic fraud tools run against those cases
+- AI review outputs are structured and persisted
+- audit history is captured
+- the frontend behaves like an internal review console
+- the system can later support evaluation, benchmarking, and human override workflows

 The current implementation includes: